aws-samples/http-api-aws-fargate-cdk/README.md

 The AWS Cloud Development Kit (AWS CDK) is an open-source software development framework to model and provision your cloud application resources using familiar programming languages.
 If you would like to familiarize yourself the CDKWorkshop is a great place to start.

-Using Cloud9 environment, open a new Terminal and use the following commands:
+Using Cloud9 terminal and use the following commands:
 ```bash
 cd ~/environment/http-api-aws-fargate-cdk/cdk
 npm install -g aws-cdk@latest